Digital nomads have brought tiny houses, van living, full-time RV living and full-time travel to the forefront of American life.

 Did you know the two are different?

-RV parks are places where people who engage in full-time RV living are set up.
+RV parks are places where people who engage in full-time RV living are set up and are designed for temporary stays.

 A trailer park, on the other hand, is a more permanent residence.